GigabyteCrippler/SmartClock/README.md

 ## SmartClock
-Easily modifiable , lightweight , minimalistic design built using React JS , Dark Sky API , Skycons , The font <a href="https://fonts.google.com/specimen/Krona+One?selection.family=Krona+One&sidebar.open#glyphs">Krona One</a> was used  . code is constantly being updated
+Easily modifiable , lightweight , minimalistic design built using React JS , Dark Sky API , Skycons , The font <a href="https://fonts.google.com/specimen/Krona+One?selection.family=Krona+One&sidebar.open#glyphs">Krona One</a> was used  . code is constantly being updated, (if error occurs reload browser)

 ## Features
 <ol>
-<li>Time</li>
+<li>Time (to switch between 2 and 12 hour click th time )</li>

 <li>Date</li>